KyleAMathews/react-component-gallery/README.md

 React component for creating an evenly spaced grid of images.

-You choose a `targetWidth` andmargin for your images and the component does the math to figure out how to size each image.
+You choose a `targetWidth`, `margin`, and `widthHeightRatio` for your images and the component does the math to figure out how to size each image.
 Re-renders when the component width changes.